How web content filtering secures your network further

 Other ANTlabs gateway features that work well with Security Module to secure your network even further are ANTlabs’ built-in Anti-SPAM Protection and Anti-DOS Protection.
 ANTlabs gateways also have a built-in high-performance DNS server that prevents external DNS poisoning and protects users against ransomware like “Wannacry”.
 Lawful Intercept, which conforms to various IT Cyber laws, is another ANTlabs gateway feature that helps you secure your guest networks.

-ANTlabs will release the Security Module for SG 4 S-Series and ANTlabs Service Platform users soon.
+ANTlabs releases the Security Module for SG 4 S-Series and ANTlabs Service Platform users on July 2021.
 Subsequent release for ANTlabs IG 4 S-series will be confirmed later.
 This new feature opens new possibilities for users to work and play in a more secure network environment.
 It benefits not only guest WiFi networks such as hospitality, schools, universities, and businesses but also other corporate networks that do not fall under the guest WiFi category.
 And because this is a cloud-based solution, it requires no hardware purchases and will work seamlessly with your ANTlabs SG 4 S-series gateway.